bayerschphi/ohtm_pipeline/Readme.txt

 Set the folders inside your source_path inside the source.
 Just add the names of the folder intot the list. source = ["folder_1", "folder_2", "folder_3"]

+If you want to use spacy for lemmatization or stopword removal, you have to install a spacy model and insert the spacy model name in  "lemmatization_model_spacy: "

 4. file structure of your interviews/documents